chloealbright/DevHiveMind/Databases/NoSQLvs SQL.md

   - Weak consistency is acceptable.
   - Schema is flexible, defined as needed.
   - Suited for agile projects with evolving data, prioritizing availability and scalability.

+Non-relational databases are commonly employed for managing unstructured data.
+The term NoSQL serves as an umbrella encompassing a diverse array of technologies.
+These technologies may not share any inherent similarities beyond a fundamental characteristic: their departure from a relational structure.
+The absence of a rigid relational framework results in the storage of unstructured or semi-structured data.
+While some semblance of structure may exist, it tends to be loosely defined and lacks stringent enforcement.

+The term NoSQL is often interpreted as "not only SQL," emphasizing the flexibility and less rigid nature of these solutions.
+Although debates about terminology ownership may persist, it's essential to acknowledge the potential variations in definition.

+In the realm of NoSQL databases, some may lack transactional capabilities, and they typically eschew the traditional tabular format and SQL querying.
+However, it's noteworthy that certain NoSQL databases do incorporate SQL-like functionalities, blurring the lines between the traditional relational and NoSQL paradigms.
+Furthermore, NoSQL databases, in general, are renowned for not mandating a fixed schema, although this flexibility can vary depending on the specific NoSQL database in use.

 Here's a breakdown of what each term in BASE signifies: